-Our Fluids Systems segment, which generated 76% of consolidated revenues for the first quarter of 2019, provides customized fluids solutions to E&P customers globally, operating through four geographic regions: North America, Europe, the Middle East and Africa ("EMEA"), Asia Pacific, and Latin America.
-International expansion, including the penetration of international oil companies ("IOCs") and national oil companies ("NOCs"), is a key element of our Fluids Systems strategy, which in recent years has helped to stabilize revenues as North American oil and natural gas exploration activities have fluctuated significantly.
+Our Fluids Systems segment, which generated 77% of consolidated revenues for the first nine months of 2019, provides customized fluids solutions to E&P customers globally, operating through four geographic regions: North America, Europe, the Middle East and Africa ("EMEA"), Asia Pacific, and Latin America.
+International expansion, including the penetration of international oil companies ("IOCs") and national oil companies ("NOCs"), is a key element of our Fluids Systems strategy, which has historically helped to stabilize segment revenues as North American oil and natural gas exploration activities have fluctuated significantly.
+Revenues from IOC and NOC customers represent approximately one-third of Fluids Systems segment revenues for the first nine months of 2019 and 2018.
 Significant international contract awards with recent developments include:

-- In Kuwait, we provide drilling and completion fluids and related services for land operations under a multi-year contract with Kuwait Oil Company ("KOC"), which began in 2014.
-Following a recent tender process with KOC, we have received two new contract awards to provide drilling and completion fluids, along with related services, covering a five-year term which began in the first quarter of 2019.
+• In Kuwait, we provide drilling and completion fluids and related services for land operations under a multi-year contract with Kuwait Oil Company ("KOC"), which began in 2014.
+Following a tender process with KOC, we have received two new contract awards to provide drilling and completion fluids, along with related services, covering a five-year term which began in the first quarter of 2019.
 The initial revenue value of the combined awards is approximately \$165 million and expands our presence to include a second base of operations in Northern Kuwait.
-While the transition to the new contracts resulted in recent fluctuations in revenues, based on the customer plans currently in place, we expect the revenue levels of the new awards to increase and eventually surpass the levels achieved on the previous contract. - In Algeria, we provide drilling and completion fluids and related services to Sonatrach under a multi-year contract.
+The transition to the new contracts resulted in recent fluctuations in revenues, with first nine months of 2019 revenues reflecting a \$5 million decline from the first nine months of 2018.
+However, based on the customer plans currently in place, we expect the revenue levels of the new awards to increase and eventually surpass the levels achieved on the previous contract.

+- In Algeria, we provide drilling and completion fluids and related services to Sonatrach under a multi-year contract.
 Work under Lot 1 and Lot 3 of a three-year contract awarded in 2015 ("2015 Contract") was completed in the fourth quarter of 2018.
 During 2018, Sonatrach initiated a new tender ("2018 Tender"), for a three-year term succeeding the 2015 Contract.
-For the 2018 Tender, Sonatrach adopted a change in its procurement process, limiting the number of Lots that could be awarded to major service providers.
-We were awarded a new contract pursuant to the 2018 Tender.
-As a consequence of the change in the procurement process, the new award under the 2018 Tender will result in lower revenues from Sonatrach.
-Based upon the new contract award, we expect that revenue from Sonatrach under the 2018 Tender will be approximately \$125 million over the three-year term, which would result in a reduction of approximately \$25 million per year as compared to the prior activity levels.
-Consequently, following the transition to the new contract in late 2018, first quarter 2019 revenues reflect a \$4 million decline from the first quarter 2018.

-- In Australia, we provide drilling and completion fluids and related services under a contract with Baker Hughes, a GE Company ("Baker Hughes"), as part of its integrated service offering in support of the Greater Enfield project in offshore Western Australia.
-Work under this contract began in the first quarter of 2018 and is expected to continue through 2019. - In Brazil, we provided drilling fluids and related services under a multi-year contract with Petrobras for both onshore and offshore locations.
+For the 2018 Tender, Sonatrach adopted a change in its procurement process, limiting the number of Lots that could be awarded to major service providers, which consequently reduced the potential revenue of the 2018 Tender as compared to the 2015 Contract.
+Based upon the new contract awarded under the 2018 Tender, we expect that revenue from Sonatrach will be approximately \$125 million over the three-year term, which would result in a reduction of approximately \$25 million per year as compared to the prior activity levels.
+Consequently, with the transition to the new contract that began in late 2018, first nine months of 2019 revenues reflect a \$17 million decline from the first nine months of 2018. - In Australia, we provided drilling and completion fluids and related services under a contract with Baker Hughes Company, as part of its integrated service offering in support of the Greater Enfield project in offshore Western Australia.
+Work under this contract began in the first quarter of 2018 and was substantially completed in the third quarter of 2019. - In Brazil, we provided drilling fluids and related services under a multi-year contract with Petrobras for both onshore and offshore locations.
 Work under this contract began in the first half of 2009 and concluded in December 2018.
-For the first quarter of 2018, our Brazilian subsidiary generated revenues of \$6.4 million, substantially all of which related to the Petrobras contract.
+For the first nine months of 2018, our Brazilian subsidiary generated revenues of \$19 million, substantially all of which related to the Petrobras contract.
 Despite the completion of the Petrobras contract, we are maintaining infrastructure in the Brazilian market to support our efforts to penetrate the offshore IOC market.